Devon & Cornwall Notes and Queries vol. VI, (January 1910 to October 1911), illus. pp. 245-250.

 "Probably from A.D.
 50 Roman soldiers were quartered here.
 During their stay the original earthworks were most probably extended; and it may be that some retaining walls were built.
 The single bank and ditch were supplemented by an outer rampart, the remains of which are still to be seen in the beautiful grounds of Rougemont."
 Analysed, the argument or statement comes to this: Roman soldiers may possibly have occupied Rougement although we have no evidence of their ever having done so?; the remains of an outer rampart are still in the grounds? ; therefore this rampart is evidence of Roman occupation.

 "One other mark of Roman presence," continues the author, "is the well still existing."
 Why?
 "This well is said to have been deepened about the year 1205 by King ]ohn, who ordered payment to be made to William Briewer for work done."
 If the latter is the case, then the well was deepened - the phrase, "said to have been" exhibits an excess of caution almost amounting to timidity.
 The record, however, says that the well was made, or dug, on that occasion, "in pueto faciendo" a statement which effectually negatives the authenticity of this "other mark of Roman occupation.
 It is this confusion of thought and obscurity of diction that makes the reader long for something definite.
 He gets it in the next paragraph, which, although it has nothing to do with Rougemont, even then contains a blunder which is almost crystalline in definition, although even here criticism is disarmed by that blessed word "probable:" "It is probable that the halfway Hotel on the Sidmouth Road stands on the site of a Roman station.
-It is distinctly visible from the walls.
-[Query: What is it that is visible, and from what walls may it be seen?]"
-The hotel stands on the site not of a Roman station but of the married quarters of modern troops who were encamped there during the Napoleonic scare at the beginning of the last century.
+It is distinctly visible from the walls. " The hotel stands on the site not of a Roman station but of the married quarters of modern troops who were encamped there during the Napoleonic scare at the beginning of the last century.

 Coming to the time of Athelstan, Mr. Chick describes the gate-house in a passage governed by methods identical with those just noticed.
 He starts with a supposition, an unsupported conjecture, which enables him to state, as an historic fact, that the Tower was completed in A.D.
 931:- "the triangular headed loop-holes in the upper parts of the building seem to suggest Saxon work. . . .
 If names stand for anything [and they certainly do not] Athelstan's Tower at the entrance of the Castle points to the fortifying of this area as an inner citadel.
 This work was completed about A.D.
 930."
 It will be observed that Mr. Chick, in his role of special pleader for the antiquity of the Castle, omits to mention that more of the prominent features of the tower are unmistakably Norman, and that the best authorities unhesitatingly assign to it a date fully a century later than that so definitely laid down by Mr. Chick.
 If the work were completed about 930, why does not Mr. Chick give us his authority for saying so; and if that authority exists - and we know that it does not exist - why should the fabric only "seem to suggest" Saxon work.
 It must have been the work of a Saxon, and of one, who, by some occult means, anticipated the main characteristics of architects yet unborn.